Nkaruna00/Application-applying-filters-on-the-webcam-stream-in-Javascript/README.md

 # Webcam-Filter-
-Project to apply videos filters on live Webcam flux
+Project to apply videos filters on live Webcam flux using Javascript